-To guide the NSABB's evaluation of the risks and benefits associated with GOF studies and its development of recommendations, the Board sought additional ethical input and analysis.
-NIH commissioned Dr. Michael Selgelid, Monash University, to examine the literature regarding the ethical issues associated with funding and conducting GOF research and to explore different ethical frameworks that might be utilized when considering how to evaluate the potential risk and benefits associated with GOF studies.
+To guide the NSABB's evaluation of the risks and benefits associated with GOF studies and its development of recommendations, the Board sought additional input and analysis on ethics.
+NIH commissioned Dr. Michael Selgelid, Monash University, to examine the literature regarding the ethical issues associated with funding and conducting GOF research and to explore different ethical frameworks that might be utilized when considering how to evaluate the potential risks and benefits associated with GOF studies.
 Dr. Selgelid was also asked to provide an ethical decision-making framework that NSABB could consider using when analyzing the information provided in the risk and benefit assessments of GOF studies.
-The decision framework was to identify and consider ethical values that may not be fully captured by a risk-benefit analysis.
+The decision framework was to identify and consider ethical values that may not be fully captured by a RBA.
 Dr. Selgelid's analysis was to be accomplished in a neutral, objective manner, without making any definitive recommendations on whether and how to fund or conduct certain GOF studies or what policy course might be the most appropriate.
-Dr. Selegelid presented his initial work to the NSABB in September 2015 and delivered to the NIH a draft paper in December 2015, which was conveyed to the NSABB working group and posted in advance of the NSABB meeting in January, 2016.
-70
+Dr. Selgelid presented his initial work to the NSABB in September 2015 and delivered to the NIH a draft paper in December 2015, which was conveyed to the NSABB and made publicly available.
+A final version of the paper was made publicly available in April 2016.